dotnet/apireviews/2015-09-29-serialization/README.md

 * Our stance on this topic is that we don't want to make serialization a technology that the core has to know about.
-In particular, we don't want to add types that require core framework types, such as exceptions and collections having to implement serialization logic.
+In particular, we don't want to add types that require core framework types, such as exceptions and collections, having to implement serialization logic.
-* The reason being that serialization technologies have a tendency to come and go and we think that tying the platform core to a volatile are like this isn't a recipe for success.
+* The reason being that serialization technologies have a tendency to come and go and we think that tying the platform core to volatile technologies isn't a recipe for success.
 * Of course, we want the .NET platform to be able to provide the right building blocks for serialization, which includes reflection and design time code generation.
-* We believe the right model for serialization is make it so that consumers can register handlers for serialization/serialization of types.
-Of course, it should come with pre-hooked handlers for common types such as primitives and collections, but it should be extensible for customers, too.
-This way anybody can add code that makes any type serializable while it decouples the types from the serialization technologies.
-This model is referred to as *surrogates* and it's already supported by serializes, such as data contract serializer.
+* We believe the right model for serialization is make it so that consumers can register handlers for serialization/deserialization of types.
+Of course, it should come with pre-hooked handlers for common types such as primitives and collections, but it should be extensible for consumers too.
+This way, anybody can add code that makes any type serializable while it decouples the types and serialization technologies.
+This model is referred to as *surrogates* and it's already supported by some serializers, such as data contract serializer.

 ### Support for IDataContractSurrogate in .NET